Probesys/bileto/docs/developers/import-data.md

   - name: string (unique, not empty, max 50 chars)
   - description: string (not empty, max 255 chars)
   - type: string (must be `super`, `admin`, `agent`, or `user`, `super` must be unique)
-  - permissions: array of string, optional (see `Role::PERMISSIONS` for the list of valid strings)
+  - permissions: array of strings, optional (see `Role::PERMISSIONS` for the list of valid strings)
 - `users.json` an array of users defined as:
   - id: string (unique)
   - email: string (unique, not empty, valid email)